 The depths to which Traditional Chinese Medicine can go seem to have no end – It is a bottomless pit of interdependency, a roundabout which doesn’t really have a start or an end.
 Trying to pinpoint an exact position in TCM is a bit like trying to find a start to the yin-yang cycle – there isn’t one really, it’s just a revolving circle which is never completely yang or yin.
-Being able to give an overview then of the way the body is structured through the eyes of TCM is always open to be a never ending story because it just keeps going and going.
+Being able to give an overview then of the way Qi in the body is structured through the eyes of TCM is always open to be a never ending story because it just keeps going and going.
 In this article, I’ll be focusing on the way the human body interacts with the universal energies outside it and then delve into how our body works.

 Our bodies are just part of a universal flow of energy that permeates everything.
 In the language of the Tao, we each are just part of the ‘the way’, never really distinct from it but a part of the greater whole.
 It is this concept that lays the foundation for traditional chinese medicine, Tui Na, acupuncture, shiatsu and a whole host of holistic and alternative therapies.
 They each view a healthy body as a combination of not just physical wellbeing, but also spiritual, mental and emotional wellbeing.
 Each of us must exist in harmony with the greater whole or it is impossible for us to be balanced within.